LynnsBaraka/recommendation-system/README.md

 company to offer recommendations that meet the needs of each segment.

 ## Correlation Analysis
-In the below image we Looking at the heatmap, we can see that there are some pairs of variables that have high correlations:
+In the below image Looking at the heatmap, we can see that some pairs of variables have high correlations:

 ![image](https://github.com/LynnsBaraka/recommendation-system/assets/143871178/09927434-3d6a-4049-bc9e-023ecf541d0d)
-This high correlations indicate that these variables move closely together, implying a degree of multicollinearity.can see that
+These high correlations indicate that these variables move closely together, implying a degree of multicollinearity you can see that

 ## Dimensionality Reduction(PCA)
-In the below image the plot and the cumulative explained variance values indicate how much of the total variance in the dataset is captured by each principal component, as well as the cumulative variance explained by the first n components.
+In the below image, the plot and the cumulative explained variance values indicate how much of the total variance in the dataset is captured by each principal component, as well as the cumulative variance explained by the first n components.

 Here, we can observe that: